 “Please see a vet or groomer to comb or clip them out, because their skin is so elastic,” she said.

-A good vacuum cleaner is essential.
+A good vacuum cleaner is essential to managing cat hair.
 Many manufacturers design their vacuums with pet hair and allergens in mind.
 You’ll want one with a HEPA filter to reduce allergens and one that excels at picking up pet hair.

 Vacuum the main living area weekly, and use the attachments to go over furniture, window treatments, and car seats as needed.
 My husband even vacuums the cat trees on occasion.